New ESRC Project

 UNiS: MSc Conference 2005

 Nina organised the 2005 MSc Conference in Bournemouth, 19-21 November.
-The Theme - Doing it for ourselves: Revisions and renewals in social science ethodology.
+The Theme - Doing it for ourselves: Revisions and renewals in social science methodology.
 Kate and Kat ran a session about innovative online methodologies and Nina, Kat and Vicky talked about the INCITE/RCA collaboration held in May 2005.

 EPIC 2005

 Nina was on the advisory council for [Ethnographic Praxis in Industry Conference] held in Redmond, WA.
-She curated a session on Methods and Kris presented a paper - Who we talk about when we talk about users in the Theory Session
+She curated a session on Methods and Kris presented a paper - Who we talk about when we talk about users in the Theory Session (14-15 November).

 AoIR 6